kuhaku2031/kuhaku2031/README.md

 I build **mobile-first applications** that solve real problems.
 My sweet spot is taking complex business logic and turning it into intuitive, AI-enhanced experiences.

 **Currently working on:**
-- 📱 Launching NexoAI to production (React Native + AI automation)
+- 📱 Launching NexoAI-app to production (React Native + AI automation)
 - 🤖 Integrating intelligent workflows with N8N
 - 🔄 Learning system architecture from the ground up